One of Lean management's main purposes is to eliminate wasteful activities in the production process and optimize resources.

 Good communication is crucial for the success of any team.
-You need to establish clear communication channels and practices in order to avoid overburdening.
+You need to establish clear communication channels and practices to avoid overburdening.

 Everybody in the meeting agrees and the team starts to work on the project.
-However, it was just a verbal agreement and the designer was not informed for the project up until the last day before the expected deadline.
+However, it was just a verbal agreement, and the designer was not informed of the project until the last day before the expected deadline.

 Lack of proper tools and equipment